 In October 2021, Genentech exercised an Expansion Option to add an additional Genentech Collaboration Program (Genentech Collaboration Program #3) and paid to the Company an expansion fee of \$10.0 million during the year ended December 31, 2021.
 Genentech also elected for Bicycle to perform discovery and optimization services for a Targeting Arm, and the Company is entitled to receive an additional payment of \$1.0 million for additional research services.
 The Company concluded that the exercise of the Expansion Option and Targeting Arm option is accounted for as a continuation of an existing contract as the customer decided to purchase additional goods and services contemplated in the original contract, as such, the additional arrangement consideration of \$11.0 million received upon the option exercises together with the amount originally allocated to the Expansion Option material right of \$3.5 million is allocated to the underlying goods and services associated with the Expansion Option.
-The arrangement consideration was allocated to the separate performance obligations on the same basis as the initial allocation of the Genentech Collaboration Agreement.
-The Company will recognize \$6.4 million allocated to Genentech Collaboration Program #3 and Targeting Arm services as the underlying services are performed using a proportional performance model over the period of service of approximately 2 years using input-based measurements of total full-time equivalent efforts and external costs incurred to date as a percentage of total full-time equivalent efforts and external costs expected, which best reflects the progress towards satisfaction of the performance obligation.
+The arrangement consideration was allocated to the separate performance obligations on the same basis as the initial allocation of the Genentech Collaboration Program #3 and Targeting Arm services as the underlying services are performed using a proportional performance model over the period of service of approximately 2 years using input-based measurements of total full-time equivalent efforts and external costs expected, which best reflects the progress towards satisfaction of the performance obligation.
 The amount allocated to the material right associated with an LSR Go Option for Collaboration Program #3 of \$7.4 million, and limited substitution material rights of \$0.7 million, are recorded as deferred revenue and the Company will commence revenue recognition upon exercise of or upon expiry of the respective option.
 Other variable consideration for development milestones not subject to option exercises was fully constrained, as a result of the uncertainty regarding whether any of the milestones will be achieved.